rvm/rvm1-ansible/README.md

 ## What is ansible-ruby? [![Build Status](https://secure.travis-ci.org/nickjj/ansible-ruby.png)](http://travis-ci.org/nickjj/ansible-ruby)

-It is an [ansible](http://www.ansible.com/home) role to install a specific version of ruby without having to compile ruby on the machine you're setting up.
-It does this by using rvm under the hood.
+It is an [ansible](http://www.ansible.com/home) role to install and manage ruby versions using rvm.

 ### What problem does it solve and why is it useful?